torresflo/Poke-Model/README.md

 For the data collection scripts, the following packages are required :
 - *selenium* is used to do search and retrieve images from the browser Chrome (you need to put the chrome driver executable in the folder `DataCollection/chromedriver`)
+- *pillow* is used to load and manipulate images.
 - *cv2* is used to perform transformations on images.
 - *progress* is used to feedback progression with beautiful progress bars.